Agricultural Sciences Division Goal

 To provide agricultural producers and consumers, commodity and environmental protection through the administration of the Montana laws and rules in the areas of pesticides, groundwater monitoring, noxious weed control, feeds, fertilizers, seed, anhydrous ammonia, grain commodity dealers, commodity warehousemen, nurseries, produce, mint, honey bees, alfalfa leafcutting bees and other services including organic certification, pest management consulting, laboratory analysis, pest surveys, export certification and quarantines.

-Agricultural Services Bureau (ASB) Program Objectives
+Agricultural Services Bureau Objectives by Program

-Alfalfa Leafcutting Bee Registration and Certification Program:
+Alfalfa Leafcutting Bee Registration and Certification Program

 - Provide timely and efficient laboratory services to alfalfa seed growers.